 This course covers selected works in British literature from the Romantic Period to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-UGETC, FA or SP (RI) Pre-requisite: A grade of "C" or better in ENG 112
+UGETC.
+Prerequisite: A grade of "C" or better in ENG 112.
+FA or SP.